When the sun is out, you might enjoy yourself in the water. Unfortunately, dropping your AirPods in water might ruin your beautiful day.

 As soon as you take the AirPods out of the water, you’ll need to clean them with a dry cloth; it could be a dry towel, a microfiber cloth (recommended), or a napkin.

-However, you should use slightly moist cloth if juices or something similar fall on your AirPods.
+However, you should use a slightly moist cloth if juices or something similar fall on your AirPods.
 Remember to clean only their surface and not push the water inside; otherwise, the chance for damage will increase.

 You can also take a cotton swab and clean the AirPods charging case with little to no pressure.
 Also, don’t insert anything pointy inside the charging port since it houses tiny connectors required for charging.